 All the sprouts do not have the same physical features.

-Some are green, while others are light green, some have broad leaves, and some do not have, and some even have curly features on their blades and tips.
+Some are green, while others are light green; some have broad leaves, some do not have, and some even have curly features on their blades and tips.

-You will have Snake Plants with different features when they mature from the same kind of seeds.
-And their life expectancy is from 5 to 25 years.
+You will have Snake Plants with different features when they mature from the same seeds.
+And their life expectancy is from 5-25 years.